 Waking up is so similar I will not discuss them separately.
-The image file is loaded back into active- and short-term memory, the neurons or RAM, and "I Am" and my Mac spring back to life to resume where we left of.
+The image file is loaded back into active- and short-term memory, the

 The human mind is actually programs running in a virtual reality.
 Philosophers talk about mental 'qualia,' such as 'red' or 'sweet."
 They are, of course, constructs of the VR.
 The program that generates the VR has a table that it compares the sensory input from the optic nerve, it stimulates the red mental axis appropriately.
 We only imagine we are experiencing a sweet red apple-it's really just an avalanche of neuron impulses.
 As we all inherited the same table from our distant ancestors, we all must 'see' the same red as the VR is the same for all of us.
 If this reminds you of The Matrix, you might have a point.
 (In mitigation, I believe that the purpose of it all is benign and beneficent, if given a chance, so Don't Panic.)